xn-intenton-z2a/xn--intenton-z2a.com/README.md

  % ./aws-create-infrastructure-role.sh
 ```

-Assume the role created by the script and use Terragrunt to create the infrastructure level resources by running:
+Assume the infrastructure role created by the script and use Terragrunt to create the infrastructure level resources by running:
 ```shell
  % source ./aws-reset-assumed-role.sh
 {